nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 ### 6. Electrode Assembly and Custom Sleeves

 The ThinkPulse Electrodes are inserted into the 3D-printed **Electrode Screws** with small springs (not included but easily sourced).
-The assembled electrode and screw are then inserted into the UltraCortex frame during final assembly.
+The assembled electrode and screw are then inserted into the Ultracortex frame during final assembly.

 To enhance the aesthetic, we used **braided cable sleeves** to cover the electrode wires.
 This not only improves appearance but also organizes the cables.
 Heat shrink tubing secures the ends.